raysrashmi/raysrashmi.com/source/_posts/2014-07-23-rails-routes-constraints.markdown

       end
     end
 ```
-What we are doing here checking for URL if it start with sub domain `foobar` then only hit `proxy#index` action.
+What we are doing here is checking for URL if it start with sub domain `foobar` then only hit `proxy#index` action.
 Your class must have `mathes?` method either class method or instance method.
 If you want to make it a instance method then do

 ```ruby
     constraints Subdomain.new do